edgedb/easy-edgedb/README.md

 }
 ```

-But now that the type is set (this one is of type `tuple<str, int64, cal::local_date>`) you can't mix it up with other tuple types.
+But now that the type is set (this one is type `tuple<str, int64, cal::local_date>`) you can't mix it up with other tuple types.
 So this is not allowed:

 ```
 SELECT {(1, 2, 3), (4, 5, '6')};